sweattep/modern_quotes/README.md

 >culturally, historically, or aesthetically important, and/or inform or reflect life in the United States

+>the "cultural boom" has been largely an explosion of words

 >simply by spittin, I've been blessed

 >the average man with laser-like focus